Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 - the confidence to encourage, praise and challenge students' progress

-- some financial skills to manage your costs and payments
+- some business skills to manage your costs and payments

 - social media skills to promote yourself and your services on popular platforms.